PHA lean tools help a rural, Southern Indiana FQHC surpass CMS Healthy People 2020 goals for diabetes management

 Clinical Quality Improvement Contractor

-Enrollment Status: Pre-enrollment/fill out Expression of Interest Form below.
+Enrollment Status: Pre-enrollment.
+Please scroll down to fill out Expression of Interest Form.
 Formal enrollment anticipated to begin in December 2019 and remain open through June 2020.

 About the Program